 As a baby, I offered her a wide range of different foods.
 We did babyled weaning so none of them were purées.
 While she was quite keen on fruit, I’m not honestly sure she has ever consumed a vegetable that wasn’t in a sauce.
 She liked yoghurt, cereal, cheese and would eat some meats.
 She loved bread but wasn’t really interested in other starchy food like potatoes, rice or pasta.
 There didn’t seem to be any particular texture she disliked, and there still isn’t now.

 As she got older, the range of food she would eat got narrower and narrower.
 Meat was soon dropped and starchy foods other than bread wouldn’t be touched.
 In desperation, I tried offering her what we call “crap from the freezer”.
-When Boy Child went through his fussy phase it was all he would eat.
+When Boy Child went through his fussy eater phase, it was all he would eat and never went to bed without dinner.
 I imagined she was going through the same phase.
 She wouldn’t touch it.
 No chips, no potato waffles, no fish fingers, no chicken nuggets, no frozen sausages.

 We’ve tried all of the usual advice but with no success.
 Snacks have always been strictly limited.
-She often helps me cook but still has no interest in the finished product.
-We’ve tried taking her to shop and letting her choose things she’d like to try.
+She often helps me cook but still has no interest in the finished product (unless it’s cake!).
+We’ve tried taking her to the shop and letting her choose things she’d like to try.